Mont-Royal is a station on the Orange line of the Montreal Metro.

 It was named in honour of Mount Royal Avenue, whose french name is "Mont-Royal'.

-Places of interest include famous Montreal theatre "Théâtre du Rideau-Vert, as well as commercial street Mount Royal Avenue.
+Places of interest include the famous Montreal theatre "Théâtre du Rideau-Vert, as well as the commercial street Mount Royal Avenue.

 All of the station was built in a tunnel except for the ticket booth.

 A poem by Gérald Godin, "Tango de Montréal", was put on the wall of the station by a group called "Les industries perdues".

 STATION RIDERSHIP (2019)

 - Weekday Average: 16,924

 The numbers above are the total sum of entries at the station for the year 2019.
 Transfers between lines and exits from the station are not counted.
 The weekday and weekend averages are based on the fall 2019 period of Sept 3 to Dec 6, 2019.